“Karl Jenkins has to be one of the most multi talented and popular composers of our time.”

 Biography

-Karl Jenkins read music at Cardi?
-University and the Royal Academy of Music, London.
-Resisting categorization, his style and integrity have transcended musical boundaries: jazz at Ronnie Scott’s Club; first prize at the Montreux Jazz Festival with Nucleus, jazz fusion with Soft Machine, award-winning advert soundtracks (Levis, British Airways, Audi); scoring a Kiefer Sutherland movie; the Freedom of the City of London, BBC Desert Island Discs, ITV South Bank Show and, in the distant past, recording sessions with many: Elton John, George Harrison, Andrew Lloyd Webber…
+Karl Jenkins read music at Cardiff University and the Royal Academy of Music, London.
+Resisting categorization, his style and integrity have transcended musical boundaries: jazz at Ronnie Scott’s Club; first prize at the Montreux Jazz Festival with Nucleus, jazz fusion with Soft Machine, award-winning advert soundtracks (Levis, British Airways, Audi); scoring a Kiefer Sutherland movie; the Freedom of the City of London, BBC Desert Island Discs, ITV South Bank Show and, in the distant past, recording sessions with many: Elton John, George Harrison, Andrew Lloyd Webber and more.

-The two works were pivotal to his future oeuvre over 30 years, as he continued to progress ideas seen in those pieces; peace, multiculturism and the inclusion of global instrumentation and text, often set alongside the traditional sacred Latin: Requiem, Stabat Mater, Gloria, Miserere, The Peacemakers.
+These two works have been pivotal to his future oeuvre over 30 years, as he has continued to progress ideas key to those pieces; peace, multiculturism and the inclusion of global instrumentation and text, often set alongside traditional sacred Latin texts: Requiem, Stabat Mater, Gloria, Miserere, The Peacemakers.

 Karl Jenkins has 17 ‘gold and platinum’ discs for his output.
 Alongside his solo recordings, he has written music for Sir Bryn Terfel, Dame Kiri Te Kanawa, Dame Evelyn Glennie, Leslie Garrett, Rolando Villazon, Milos Karadaglic, Jess Gillam and the London Symphony Orchestra.